zflohr/leetcode-problems/magic-squares-in-grid/README.md

 Given a `row x col` `grid` of integers, how many `3 x 3` contiguous magic square subgrids are there?

-Note: while a magic square can only contain number from 1 to 9, `grid` may contain numbers up to 15.
+Note: while a magic square can only contain numbers from 1 to 9, `grid` may contain numbers up to 15.

 ## Example 1: